ritikagulwani/tumor-detection-using-AI/README.md

 Clone the repository
 Install the required libraries: If you're using Google Colab, you don't need to pip install.
 Just follow the importing the dependencies section.
-Launch Google Colab: https://colab.research.google.com/ Open the  file and run the notebook cells sequentially.
+Launch Google Colab: https://colab.research.google.com/ Open the BrainTumor.ipynb file and run the notebook cells sequentially.

 ## Some Demo Output